alexey-tyurin/a2a-double-validation/README.md

 This will run the same test scenarios as the local test script but against the cloud deployment.

+## 🙏 Acknowledgements

+This project relies on several advanced AI and communication technologies:

+- **Google Agent-to-Agent (A2A) Protocol**: For standardized inter-agent communication
+- **Google Agent Development Kit (ADK)**: For agent infrastructure components
+- **Meta's Llama Prompt Guard 2**: For safe query validation and prompt injection protection
+- **Google Gemma 3**: For efficient user query processing
+- **Google Gemini 2.0 Flash**: For rapid response evaluation and criticism

+Thanks to all the teams developing these cutting-edge technologies that make advanced multi-agent systems possible.

+## Contact Information

+For any questions or feedback, please contact Alexey Tyurin at altyurin3@gmail.com.

 ## License

 [License](LICENSE)